Founded in 1830, Prior Park College is a co-educational boarding and day school which is Christian in the Catholic tradition.

 The College is housed in magnificent Palladian architecture, built by John Wood for Ralph Allen, with glorious views of the UNESCO World Heritage City of Bath.
-The 57-acre site combines an elegant setting for boarding and day education with access to Bath and its numerous cultural attractions.
-Proximity to the M4 and M5 motorways places the College within easy reach of London, the Midlands, the South-West and Wales.
-Good rail links and proximity to Bristol, Heathrow and Gatwick international airports allow easy transfer for our international students.
+The 57-acre site combines an elegant setting for boarding and day education, with access to Bath and its numerous cultural attractions.
+Good road and rail links to Bristol, Heathrow and Gatwick international airports allow easy transfer for our international students.

 Structure of the School.
-Prior Park is a friendly, thriving community of approximately 600 pupils.
+Prior Park is a happy, thriving community of approximately 550 pupils.
 The two boarding houses are home to approximately 145 full and weekly boarders.
-Flexi boarding is also available if space is available.

 Buildings and grounds.
-Ranked by the Oxford Royale Academy as the UK’s most beautiful boarding school.
-The Houses, Administration and College Chapel are to be found in the fine 18th-century architecture grouped around Ralph Allen’s celebrated Palladian Mansion.
-A major refurbishment programme of boys’ and girls’ boarding accommodation has provided comfortable study-bedrooms, quiet areas and recreational rooms.
-On-site facilities are excellent and include a state-of-the-art sports centre with fitness suite, indoor swimming pool, all weather pitches, 160-seat theatre, recording studio, Chapel, an industry standard A Level D&T workshop, a health and wellbeing centre, and a recently renovated Sixth Form Centre.
+Prior Park is ranked by the Oxford Royale Academy as one of the UK’s most beautiful boarding schools.
+The Houses, Administration and College Chapel are to be found in the fine 18th-century architecture, grouped around Ralph Allen’s celebrated Palladian Mansion.
+Our boys’ and girls’ boarding accommodation provide comfortable study-bedrooms, quiet areas and recreational rooms.
+On-site facilities are excellent and include a sports centre with fitness suite, indoor swimming pool, all weather pitches, 160-seat theatre, recording studio, chapel, an industry-standard A level D&T workshop, a health and wellbeing centre, and a recently renovated Sixth Form Centre.

 Visual Arts and D&T. The Visual Arts department comprises Fine Art, Photography and Textiles.
 Student work is showcased in the gallery spaces throughout the College.
 The D&T department is highly respected, with facilities on a par with neighbouring universities and many industrial workplaces.
 For many years, Prior Park Students have been awarded a prestigious Arkwright Engineering Scholarship.